 Subject-Predicate-Object pattern used by most human languages.
 This makes a graph profoundly expressive, able to capture any data that might be stored in other systems like a relational database or NO-SQL document store.
 But the graph model surfaces the interconnected nature of data as a core part of the data model.
 It also provides the ideal sweet spot between structured data that can be efficiently traversed and a schema-less flexibility for fitting in new data which wasn’t considered when the system was first set up.

-In the Connect system, nodes in the graph are backed by Actors as needed to perform computation.
+In the Quine Enterprise system, nodes in the graph are backed by Actors as needed to perform computation.
 An Actor is a lightweight computational unit, similar to a thread, but designed to be extremely resource efficient so that thousands, or millions of actors might run in the same system.
 Actors supervise other actors in a managed hierarchy to ensure that failure is well-contained and the system remains resilient in the presence of failure.
-This mechanism, know as the Actor Model goes back to the 1970s and was a key aspect of the resilient computer systems that made up the telecommunications infrastructure of the 1980s and 1990s.
+This mechanism, known as the Actor Model, goes back to the 1970s and was a key aspect of the resilient computer systems that made up the telecommunications infrastructure of the 1980s and 1990s.
 These brilliant ideas seemed to lay largely dormant for decades until the massive parallelism and complexity of modern Internet-scale computing has driven many cutting edge tools to revive this battle-tested method for building robust scalable systems.